Maribel Sanchez Souther '96 remembered for vivacious spirit

 Maribel Sanchez Souther ’96 knew that there were no shortcuts in life, that if you wanted something, you had to work for it, said her former cross country teammate and long time friend Kristin McGee ’96.

-A Dartmouth runner, coach and mother of three, Souther passed away on Dec.
+A Dartmouth runner, coach and mother of three, Souther died on Dec.
 31, 2016 at the age of 41 after fighting cancer.

 Born into a family of five children of Dominican parents in Washington Heights, New York, Souther began running competitively at the age of seven through her neighborhood running team.